-These course offerings are designed for English language learners with high beginning or low intermediate level proficiency in the English language.
-They provide a level of language instruction that builds on beginning English language development.
-Some of the courses are provided as full or half credit options to accommodate students who enroll in the HCPSS first or second semesters.
+These course offerings are designed for English language learners across a range of proficiency levels, from entering through expanding.
+They provide language instruction focused on Social and Instructional Language, the Language of Language Arts, the Language of Mathematics, the Language of Science, and the Language of Social Studies.
+Some of the courses are provided as full or half credit options to accommodate students who enroll in HCPSS during the first or second semesters.